finos/common-domain-model/docs/contribution.md

-**The benefit of this approach is that consistency of object classification is achieved through how those objects are populated**, rather than depending on each market participant\'s implementation to use the same naming convention.
+**The benefit of this approach is that consistency of object classification is achieved through how those objects are populated**, rather than depending on each market participant's implementation to use the same naming convention.
 This approach also avoids the model relying on specific taxonomies, labels or identifiers to function and provides the flexibility to maintain multiple values from different